Justinas-Ba/mysqlBackup/README.md

 # mysql database backup script
-# Purpose: Script to perform mysql backup
+# Purpose and description

-This is python script to perform mysql backup.
+This is python script to perform mysql backup and upload to S3 storage.
 It uses mysqldump utility, and backups up all databases.
 After backup is done it can be encrypted and uploaded to Amazon S3 storage.
+Note: please see flags

-Since script uses msyqldump utility make sure mysql binaries are added to OS Path.
+Since script uses msyqldump utility make sure mysql binaries are available and added to OS Path.
 If not, please create symbolic links.

+You can call this script from any server which has mysqldump utility and direct connection to mysql database server on default TCP port 3306.

 Copy python script backup.py and configuration files (credentials.json, inputParameters.json)
 to working directory.
 Please modify configuration files according to you setup and requirements.